Montoya/snaps-guide/snaps.md

 <Section name="4.
 Building your snap" description="Learn how to build your own snap with this example">

+## Learn how to build your own snap by modifying the template

 Customize your snap by editing and expanding `index.ts` in the `packages/snap/src` folder.

 Initially it contains an example request that utilizes the `snap_confirm` method to display a custom confirmation screen: